 During its heyday years, the entire mining region was a melting pot of various ethnic groups, including Chinese, Irish, English, Welsh, Canadians, Germans, and Italians.
 Though this was typical throughout the mining camps of the American West, in Nevada, many of these men of European descent were able to reach “nobility,” unlike other mining regions.
 In many other areas, anti-immigrant and anti-Catholic attitudes were prevalent.
 But this was not the case on the Comstock Lode, with the exception of the Chinese, who were discriminated against intensely.
 In fact, many of the most important Comstock leaders and politicians were European by birth, including Adolph Sutro, who was born in Prussia, John P. Jones from Wales, and three of the four leaders of the Bonanza Group were born in Ireland.

-From the beginning, there were no “social elite” of American-born citizens in Nevada, which provided foreigners with opportunities little seen in the East and South.
+From the beginning, there was no “social elite” of American-born citizens in Nevada, which provided foreigners with opportunities little seen in the East and South.
 The Chinese; however, suffered from universal racism from both American-born and European-born citizens.